mkollaro/destroystack/README.md

 1. add support for LVM snapshots
 2. do manual restoration of files and databases (very error prone)
+3. reinstall the system after each test
-3. don't do state restoration and just hope everything works as it should
+4. don't do state restoration and just hope everything works as it should

 ## General idea